One in every three dogs in the United States is overweight. Obesity is a serious health factor for a number of breeds.

 Let’s face it, food is love, and with our fur babies, maybe even more so.
 There’s an extra treat here and there.
 A few scraps under the table and a plea to clean the floor around the kids.
-Combined with missed walks when the weather doesn’t comply, reduced time at the park, a hike that doesn’t happen, and it’s no wonder that one in every three dogs in the U.S. are overweight.
+Combined with missed walks when the weather doesn’t comply, reduced time at the park, a hike that doesn’t happen, and it’s no wonder that dogs can quickly gain weight.

 To determine how many calories your dog needs, ask your veterinarian.
 You can also use this formula: take your pet’s weight, and divide it by 2.2, multiply that figure by 30, and add 70 for the number of daily calories for a typical indoor pet that weighs between six and 60 pounds.

 The proper balance of nutrients is essential when feeding your dog.

 You may have heard that there are good and bad fats in everything we eat.
 The same can be said for our beloved fur friends.
 Like humans, dogs need a balanced diet and part of this equation is the necessary and fundamental fats found in wholesome foods like Mixables healthy coat cans.
 For example, foods rich with omega-3 fatty acids aids in weight loss and also helps our dogs feel fuller for longer.

 Consulting with a veterinarian to find the correct balance of fats for your special pup is probably best.
 But if you’re curious about some specifics on feeding your dog the right food, there are loads of recommendations on the internet.
 Mixalbes combines wholesome, real ingredients with necessary vitamins and minerals, such as Omega-3 and Omega-6 for a powerful, yet delicious meal.

 Use treats as rewards for good behavior not as a sign of love or guilt!